Migration from Google Earth to CesiumJS:

 For sound to be enabled, the Flash player must be installed too, but you should already have it.

-Finally, if you want to play using a Joystick, you will have to install a browser extension: more details here
+Finally, if you want to play using a joystick, you will need a GamePad API compliant browser (Chrome, Firefox, Opera, etc.

 How to control the flight simulator?